ruslanbes/problem-tester/README.md

 problem-tester
 ==============

-Problem tester is a helper file for contents like Google Code Jam or Codeforces if you are writing your script in Python.
+Problem tester is a helper file for contests like [Google Code Jam](https://code.google.com/codejam/) or [Codeforces](http://codeforces.com/) if you are writing your script in Python.

 Requirements
 --------------